Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 -  Categories, such as "Prefer not to say" in the gender variable, had very few observations and may have skewed certain statistical results.
 These were analyzed with caution.

-- Group size imbalance (e.g., 22 Yes vs 8 No in prior knowledge) may affect the reliability of some Chi-square tests.
+- Group size imbalance (e.g., 22 Yes vs 8 No in prior knowledge) may affect the reliability of Chi-square tests.

 These limitations were considered when interpreting the results.